DerGuru/The-Resonant/New Chapters/Part4/P4-02_First_Student_and_Learning.md

 "I did it," she whispered.
 "I actually did it."

 "You did.
 Small.
 Subtle.
 Safe.
 Exactly how it should be."
 Jason felt pride swell in his chest.
-"That's the hardest part—learning to celebrate the tiny victories.
+"That's the hardest partâ€”learning to celebrate the tiny victories.
 Because that's what this path is.
 Tiny, careful changes that add up to something meaningful."

 She laughed, the sound carrying pure joy.
 "I can learn this.
 I really can."